coolcarly/coolcarly.github.io/blog/2024/June/sourdough-starter.md

 At 1.30 pm, I used the entirety of the sourdough (that was fed in the morning) to prepare a loaf of sourdough bread.At 4.30 pm, I fed the sourdough discard (25 g) with 42 g flour and 78 g of water.
 After adding water, the temperature of the starter was 31 °C, and it immediately began bubbling.
 It was left for 24 hours at room temperature.

 ## *Day 17 Sunday 30 June 2024*
 I did not check the starter at all today.
 At 4 pm, it appeared to have risen substantially.
-I used 80 g of the starter to make sourdough pizza crust and with the remaining sourdough starter in the jar, I added 37 g of rye and 58 g of water.
+I used 80 g of the starter to make [sourdough pizza crust](./sourdough-pizza.md) and with the remaining sourdough starter in the jar, I added 37 g of rye and 58 g of water.
 I allowed it to sit on the bench at room temperature for another 24 hours.

 ## *Day 18 Monday 1 July 2024*
 At 5 pm, I weighed 32 g of sourdough starter into a fresh jar and fed with 30 g rye flour and 47 g of water.
+It sat on the bench at room temperature overnight.
+With the discard, I prepared another pizza dough.
+I think I am addicted to baking now and I need to stop before my waist grows too large (ha ha!)

+## *Day 20 Tuesday 2 July 2024*
+Just before I headed off to work (8 am), I checked the starter and it is very close to doubling its size.

 ## Outlook:
 - Since Day 1, the temperature has been average of 18.2 ± 1.2 (see Figure 1 below), with some days the dough being placed in a warmish area than room temperature.
 I believe that temperature has a large role in the activity of the yeast as in colder environments, it takes longer to grow.